-Anderson has taught lessons for the University of Michigan and Yale University, and has worked as a teaching artist for Yale's Music in Schools Initiative, the MPulse Clarinet Institute and the Flatirons Chamber Music Festival Young Artist Program and the Lake Tahoe Music Camp.
+Joshua has worked as a teaching artist for Yale's Music in Schools Initiative, the MPulse Clarinet Institute, the Flatirons Chamber Music Festival Young Artist Program and the Lake Tahoe Music Camp.
 He currently serves on the faculty of the University of Nevada, Reno as Assistant Professor of Clarinet and is an artist member of the instrumental branch of the Collaborative Piano Institute held at Louisana State University.

-Anderson attended the Interlochen Arts Academy and holds degrees from the Peabody Conservatory, the Yale University School of Music and the University of Michigan, Ann Arbor.
+Joshua attended the Interlochen Arts Academy and holds degrees from the Peabody Conservatory, the Yale University School of Music and the University of Michigan, Ann Arbor.
 He is a Backun Artist and performs on Backun Lumière Clarinets.

 - DMA, Clarinet, University of Michigan, 2018